-Alternatively, the role can also include finding ways to boost productivity based on employee behavior.
+Alternatively, the role can also include finding ways to boost productivity based on employee behaviour.
 This is an objective that will work in tandem with making sure all employees are health and happy, as the two factors are often interlinked.
-Enhancing productivity as an industrial-organizational psychologist involves organizational management, performance management, training development, and ergonomics -- which focuses on office design for optimal comfort.
+Enhancing productivity as an industrial organizational psychologist involves organizational management, performance management, training development, and ergonomics - which focuses on office design for optimal comfort.

-It is important that all industrial-organizational psychologists have an aptitude for working with and understanding people.
-Aside from the behaviors of others being central to the job role, those who work within a business will have to liaise with various members of the organizations structure.
+It is important that all industrial organizational psychologists have an aptitude for working with and understanding people.
+Aside from the behaviours of others being central to the job role, those who work within a business will have to liaise with various members of the organizations structure.
 This can include HR teams, managers, and CEOs.

 For those who would rather work in an academic arena, it is likely that a doctorate will be required.